 The UTC-based counter LSB field contains the four least significant bits of the UTC-based counter associated with the discovery transmission opportunity used by the UE.
 UTC-based counter LSB field is coded as the value part of UTC-based counter LSB information element as specified in clause 11.2.11.

+Bits 5 to 8 of octet 6 are spare and shall be coded as zero.

 MIC (octet 7 to 10)